 The chart to the right shows the percentage of companies that grant performance-vesting awards by enterprise value.
-Performance-vesting awards are utilized with regularity across companies of all sizes, with a lower prevalence in the bottom two quartiles of companies.
+Performance-vesting awards are utilized with regularity across companies in the top three quartiles with a lower prevalence in the bottom quartile of companies.